DIY Serpentine Belt Conversion for all A-series MG Midgets, Austin Healey Sprites, Morris Minors and Classic Mini

 Remove the old fan belt, steel tensioner strap, and the bolt that passes through the front engine plate’s motor mount extension.

 Next, remove the original alternator or generator pulley and replace with a 5-rib serpentine belt pulley.
 The fastest, easiest method is an air impact driver.
-Many auto parts stores will do this for you, such as Autozone.
+Many auto parts stores will do this for you free of charge.

 If you are buying a new CS121D or CS 130-style alternator, it will come with a 5-rib pulley already installed.
 You will have to ‘clock’ the alternator, which takes 5~10 minutes and does not require dismantling the unit.
 (We will be adding instructions at this portion of this page to show you how.)

 Finally, remove the fan and original water pump and crankshaft pulleys.
 If you are running an original ‘ribcase’ 4-speed transmission, removing the crankshaft pulley may be possible with the engine still in the car.
 Check your shop manual, but to tilt up the engine slightly you will likely need to: